Investing term

 The phenomenon where assets that look uncorrelated in calm markets all crash together in a crisis.

 The correlation trap is the painful tendency for assets that look nicely uncorrelated in calm markets to suddenly crash together in a crisis.
-Diversification that worked for years can vanish at the exact moment you need it, as panicked investors sell everything at once.
-It's why true diversification is tested in downturns, not bull markets.
+Diversification that worked for years — different holdings moving independently — can fail at the exact moment you need it most, as a panic drives investors to sell everything at once.

 For example